Anastacia: 1983–1997: Career beginnings

-1998–2000: The debut and worldwide success with Not That Kind
+1998–2000: Breakthrough and Not That Kind

 In 1998, Anastacia was unemployed after being fired from a beauty salon for "being too loud", and she was disheartened after years of setbacks in the music industry.
 She was considering a career shift to child psychology.
 Encouraged by Lisa Braude, who later became her manager, Anastacia auditioned for MTV's talent show The Cut in 1998.
 She became one of the ten finalists, performing her original song "Not That Kind".
 Her performance on the show, which was hosted by rapper Lisa "Left Eye" Lopes, garnered interest from record labels.
 Though she did not win the competition, she impressed prominent artists such as Elton John and Michael Jackson, as well as judges David Foster and Faith Evans.
 In March 1999, Anastacia signed a record deal with Daylight Records, a custom label under Sony Music Entertainment's Epic Records.

 With the support of top American producers and songwriters, Anastacia released her debut album, Not That Kind, on June 13, 2000.
 The album reached the top ten in eight countries across Europe, the United States, and Asia, and achieved four-times platinum status in Europe and triple platinum in Australia.
 Her debut single, "I'm Outta Love", became a global hit in 2000, topping the charts in Belgium, Australia, and New Zealand.
 It peaked at number two in France, Switzerland, Italy, and Ireland, and reached number six in both Germany and the UK.
 In the United States, it was a minor radio success and a top ten hit on the Hot Dance Club Play chart.

 The second single, "Not That Kind", reached number 11 in the UK and entered the top ten in Italy, as well as the top 20 in Switzerland and France.
 The third single, "Cowboys & Kisses", charted within the top 40 in several European countries.
 A final promotional single, "Made for Lovin' You", reached number 27 in the UK and number 72 in France.
 Although her singles had limited success on American mainstream charts, Anastacia won the award for World's Best Selling New Female Pop Artist at the 2001 World Music Awards.
 By 2006, Not That Kind had sold over five million copies worldwide.